Cocking Lime Works

 The earliest known reference to chalk quarrying at Cocking Hill is from 1768, when a chalk pit there was marked on a map of the Cowdray Estate.
-In September 1833, an earthquake caused a rockfall in a chalk pit, killing a William Marshall who was working there and the 1861 Census reported that
+In September 1833, an earthquake caused a rockfall in a chalk pit hereabouts, killing a Mr. William Marshall who was working there, and the 1861 Census reported that

-'James Bennett, a tramp, slept in lime kiln.'
+'James Bennett, a tramp, slept in lime kiln' near the village.

-partnership with Robert Dunning who also acquired the Midhurst Brickworks.
-Dunning and Searle built six new coal-fired flare kilns and made further developments including an aerial ropeway connecting the two quarries, an overhead crane for loading and unloading and the conversion of the existing draw kilns to flare kilns in order to produce cleaner lime for making sand-lime bricks ('Midhurst Whites').
-In 1926, the brickworks and lime works, now trading as the Midhurst Brick & Lime Co.
-Ltd., were acquired by Benjamin Cloke for £6,000.
+partnership with Robert Dunning, owner of the Midhurst Brickworks.
+Dunning and Searle built six new coal-fired flare kilns and made further improvements including an aerial ropeway connecting the two quarries, an overhead crane for loading and unloading and the conversion of the existing draw kilns to flare kilns.
+These developments allowed the partners to produce cleaner lime, which they used for making sand-lime bricks ('Midhurst Whites').
+In 1926, the company, now trading as the Midhurst Brick & Lime Co.
+Ltd., was acquired by Benjamin Cloke for £6,000.
 Between 1926 and 1938, the company excavated approximately 3,200 tons of chalk annually, all of which was used for brick production, averaging 13.7 million bricks p.a.